Tjud14/Tjud14-s-Wacky-Sound-Pack-/README.md

 > - On mouse hover shows AT weaponry in magenta
 > - Kill-feed shows AT weaponry kills in magenta

-**OFFICERS -- YELLOW**
+>**OFFICERS -- YELLOW**
+> - Officers are yellow

-Officers are yellow, on mouse hover shows officer in yellow
+> - on mouse hover shows officer in yellow

-**FLARE GUN -- RED**
+>**FLARE GUN -- RED**

-Flare gun and radio packs are red, on mouse hover shows flare gun user in red
+> - Flare gun and radio packs are red,
+> - on mouse hover shows flare gun user in red

-**FLAMETHROWER -- GREEN**
+>**FLAMETHROWER -- GREEN**

-Flamethrower and flamethrower tank are green, on mouse hover shows flamethrower user in green
+> - Flamethrower and flamethrower tank are green
+> - on mouse hover shows flamethrower user in green

-**MISCELLANEOUS -- ORANGE**
+>**MISCELLANEOUS -- ORANGE**
+> - AT-rifles are orange

-AT-rifles are orange, on mouse hover shows AT-rifles in orange, kill-feed shows AT-rifle kills in orange
+> - on mouse hover shows AT-rifles in orange
+> - kill-feed shows AT-rifle kills in orange

-Kill-feed shows knife kills in orange
+> - Kill-feed shows knife kills in orange

-Machine guns are orange
+> - Machine guns are orange